intuition-dev/INTUITION2/SETUP.md

         // use the FTP user name and address of your static site
-        // if you wish to use S3, follow the instructions at /PERSPECTIVES/S3.md (???or nano/edit mnt.sh to be like above, if you are using S3 look at S3.md file here ???)
+        // if you wish to use S3, follow the instructions at /PERSPECTIVES/S3.md
         // If using CDN77, get the FTP connection info (host, user and pass) under CDN - CDN-Storages by clicking on the CDN STORAGE LABEL. sshfs -o allow_other USERNAME@HOST_IP:/www/ /home/admin/prod1
         // omit /www/ if your site is at the root of the FTP folder